GEM-benchmark/NL-Augmenter/transformations/replace_financial_amounts/README.md

 The transformation can only change numeric financial amounts (i.e. it will not handle "two dollars" or "14k euros").

 Finally, the transformation is case sensitive i.e. 13 usd will not be considered as an amount.

+### Bank Rate

+Currently, the bank rate is fixed and reflects the rate of August 2021.
+An improvement to this transformation could be to use a library such as `https://forex-python.readthedocs.io/en/latest/usage.html` to get actualized bank rates.

 ## Testing